k10sj02/thedataplaybook/content/posts/fast-beautiful-data-visualizations.md

 categories: ["blog", "data science"]
 ---

 Let’s be real—data visualization can be frustrating, even for Tableau power users.
 I often get so buried in the numbers that stepping back to *communicate* insights can feel like a chore.
-It’s like cooking a great meal but serving it on a paper plate—no matter how good the food is, it won’t land the same.
+It’s like making a delicious meal but skipping the plating; no matter how good it tastes, it won’t impress if it looks like mush.

 But visuals matter.
 A lot.
 The good news?
 You don’t have to sacrifice hours to create dashboards that are sharp, clear, and beautiful.
 Here are five go-to tips to level up your visualizations—without burning out.
 The tips are tailored to Tableau users but can be repurposed for your preferred data visualization tool.

 ---

-## Tip 1: Don’t Reinvent the Wheel — Use a Visual Style Guide
+## Tip 1: Don’t Freestyle — Use a Visual Style Guide

 Tinkering with layouts and styles from scratch every time is a huge time-suck.
 Instead, adopt a consistent visual style that does the heavy lifting for you.
 My go-tos for inspiration include news media, blogs, and data influencers like: